-- 1. provide evidence of having completed a master's degree from a regionally accredited institution of higher education in counseling or psychology; - 2. provide evidence of having passed the Test of Academic Proficiency of the Illinois Licensure Testing System; and - 3. have a graduate GPA of 3.0 or higher.
+- provide evidence of having completed a master's degree from a regionally accredited institution of higher education in counseling or psychology; - provide evidence of having passed the Basic Skills or Test of Academic Proficiency of the Illinois Certification Testing System; and - 3. have a graduate GPA of 3.0 or higher.